 Iowa State’s researchers took three years of data, and found that generally the best time to plant corn is between April 20 and May 5.
 In each case, planting during that time resulted in a 100 percent yield.
 “A significant yield reduction occurred only once, when the planting date was extended to late May or June,” the Corn Planting Guide states.

 As we mentioned earlier, estimating your crop’s yield is important, especially as farmers now routinely have to store grain for up to a year now.
 With supplies currently far beyond demand, farmers have to search for more space each year.
 We go more into that here, while also explaining how grain monitoring is critical once you have the supplies stored.

 What about wheat and other grains?
 Unlike corn, wheat doesn’t handle colder temperatures as well.
 In fact, the Cooperative Extension says the best time to plant wheat is in the first part of May, when temperatures are either approaching or are between 70 to 75 degrees Fahrenheit.
 Rice and soybeans are also considered good crops to plant in May.

 Above all else, when it comes to spring planting, farmers need to pay attention to the soil.
 Cold soil can result in lower yields, and if it’s too wet, there’s too much compaction, or not enough nutrients those can create problems as well.
 Otherwise, even in colder weather, you have a chance for a good harvest.

-Since grain never improves from the time you harvest it in the fall, your job is to keep it in the best possible condition and not allow deterioration in storage.
-Plan this spring for next fall’s harvest storage needs.
-Tri-States Grain Conditioning experts are here to help.
+Since grain never improves from the time you harvest it in the fall, your job is to keep grain in the best possible condition and not allow deterioration in storage.
+Plan this spring for next fall’s harvest storage needs with Tri-States Grain Conditioning experts.
+We are here to help.

 Follow us on Facebook where we discuss a variety of farming topics including grain temperature monitoring and smart farming.